Teaching English in Taiwan: Living in Taiwan

 • Follow your instincts; if you feel unsafe, remove yourself from the taxi and get another.

-• Carry a map so that you can point to the location to where you wish to travel.
+• Carry a map so that you can point to where you wish to travel.

 Train and Subway

-The train system in Taiwan includes express trains that travel between cities, and other, slower trains which travel between towns.
+The train system in Taiwan includes high speed trains (THSR) along the west coast, express trains that travel between cities, and other, slower trains which travel between towns.
 The trains are typically packed on weekends, but relatively empty during the week.

 Bus

-City buses are readily available in Taipei, Taiwan’s capital; there are fewer available in other cities throughout the island.
-Buses generally run on the half-hour and fares are approximately NT$15-25.
+City buses are readily available in the capital, Taipei.
+There are fewer available in other cities throughout the island, but this is starting to change.
+Buses generally run on the half-hour and fares are approximately NT$15 - 25, depending on the zone of travel.
 In smaller city centres, routes are not as extensive or frequent as they are in Taipei, making other modes of transportation, such as a scooter, more appealing and feasible.

 Other Modes of Transportation